keboola/indigo-ui/README.md

 - The `deploy-storybook.sh` script is responsible for deploying.
 Basically, it's "home made" replacement for Travis `deploy` section, since that section is used for something else (covered bellow).
-- After successful deployment (copy to AWS S3) Storybook build will be available online
+- After successful deployment (copy to AWS S3), the Storybook build will be available online

 ### UI library, its CSS and components